Miner501/paRks/README.md

   route_distance = result$length_m,
   start_location = location,
   target_type = "green",  # or "blue"
-  palette = "normal" #this is where you can select if you have any form of colorblindness mentioned earlier in the Readme )
+  palette = "normal", #this is where you can select if you have any form of colorblindness mentioned earlier in the Readme title = "Example Map of paRks"
+)
 #> Warning: attribute variables are assumed to be spatially constant throughout
 #> all geometries